Erasmus Summer Programme Courses

 Participant profile

-Healthcare professionals, clinical and fundamental researchers working with microbiome profiling (e.g., skin, oral, gut) and health and disease outcomes within population—based settings or planning to carry-out a project using these techniques and approaches.
+Healthcare professionals, clinical and fundamental researchers working with microbiome profiling (e.g., skin, oral, gut, vaginal) and health and disease outcomes within population—based settings or planning to carry-out a project using these techniques and approaches.

 Assessment